 “You don’t feel as though you’re being wasted on me, Katherine?
 As though I’m holding you back from the life you could have led?”
-His voice almost entirely lacked inflection, and where once I had thought him utterly devoid of human emotion, I now knew the opposite to be true.
+His voice almost entirely lacked inflection, and where once I had thought him devoid of most human emotion, our years of marriage had taught me the opposite was true.
 He spoke like this when he was hiding emotions.
 If only I could determine which ones and why.

 “No, John.
-I much prefer our friendship to a match that could have soured and left both parties miserable.
+I much prefer our partnership to a match that could have soured and left both parties miserable.
 And where is this coming from, might I ask?
-Has the Hellion of Hampshire suddenly sprouted a conscious?”
+Has the Devilish Duke suddenly sprouted a conscious?”
 I said, hoping to turn the mood.

-He was quiet for a long moment, and because he remained reclined, his expression was still frustratingly shrouded in shadow.
+He was quiet for a long moment, and because he remained reclined in the confines of his corner, his expression was still frustratingly obscured.
+When next he spoke, the words seemed to ghost out from the darkness.
 “I see the way you look at Henry.”

 It felt as though my heart shuddered to a stop.
 “John, I-”